 Off-page SEO is SEO that helps your website rank in Google searches but doesn’t actually happen on your website.
 Primarily, off-page SEO relates to how shareable your website and content are.
 Backlinks are a huge part of your off-page SEO along with social shares.
 And the best way to improve your off-page SEO is to optimize your content and on-page SEO!

-You’ll gather backlinks naturally by creating content that engages with your readers.
+You’ll gather both do-follow and no-follow backlinks naturally by creating content that engages with your readers.
 As you rank for more keywords and gain more organic traffic, other websites will begin backlinking to your content.